ndegheselle/Fantoche-automation/Automation/readme.md

 # Data contract and separation of concern

-- Having coherant data between the database, api and app
+- Having coherant data definition between the database, api and app
 - Keep a clear separation of concern but keeping the properties that should be shared, can be achieve with :
     - Interfaces : having extra properties for the properties that need a specific implementation
         - Viable on big classes with a lot of properties ?